-Room 4: This room has a peaked ceiling like the interior of a conical tower.
-An exit leads off to the southwest to Room 5.
-The corridor between
+AREA 4: This room has a peaked ceiling like the interior of a conical tower.
+An exit leads off to the southwest to Area 5.
+The corridor between Area 4 and Area 5 extends over the large corridor leading into Mount Utring.

-Room 5: This chamber belongs to the naga queen.
+Area 5: This chamber belongs to the naga queen.
 She is not in residence here; rather she is in Dungeon Area 8.
 The floor of this chamber has a bright blue carpet in it and in the center is a large pedestal about 10 feet high and 10 feet wide.
 Along the length of the room's walls runs a stone shelf.
 There are a lot of gems on the floor.

 The naga queen sleeps on the shelf (when here) and could once magically summon other nagas that would appear upon the pedestal.
 She can not summon them any longer as the required items for doing so are no longer available.
 Not especially desirous of treasures, the Frost Lord has been keen to pass along the one thing the naga queen likes - gems.
 There are several hundred gems of various shapes and sizes in here.
 Many are on rings, some on necklaces, or other pieces of jewelry.
-There values are as follow: 100 x 1-10gp, 50 x 2-20gp, 20 x 3-30gp, 20 x 4-40gp, 10 x 1-100gp.
-A ring of spell turning accidently thrown into this mix lies with the rest of the treasure.
+Their values are as follow: